Growth and Development, Ages 12 to 24 Months

 - Successfully reaches a developmental milestone but then loses the new ability.

-Routine well-child visits usually are scheduled several times during ages 12 to 24 months.
-These visits allow your child's doctor to keep a close eye on your child's general health and development.
-You also can discuss any concerns you have during these visits.
+In most cases, routine well-child visits are scheduled several times during ages 12 to 24 months.
+These visits allow the doctor to keep a close eye on your child's general health and development.

 During the checkup, the doctor:

-- Physically examines your child.
-Usually this includes looking at your child's eyes and ears, listening to his or her heart and lungs, checking the belly, and looking at the genital area.
-The doctor may also observe the way your child walks and test your child's reflexes.
+- Does a physical exam.
+In most cases, your doctor looks at your child's eyes and ears, listens to your child's heart and lungs, checks the belly, and looks at the genital area.
+The doctor may also watch how your child walks and may test your child's reflexes.

-- Watches how your child interacts with you for clues about his or her emotional and social development.
-At ages 18 months and 24 months, the doctor may specifically check for signs of autism.
+- Watches how your child interacts with you for clues about your child's emotional and social development.
+At ages 18 months and 24 months, the doctor may check for signs of ASD.

 - Health and Safety, Birth to 2 Years